In the USA order online by clicking Loreto Publications

 1582, rather than the more widely accepted Challoner annotations.
 Original gilt

-and blind tooled leather covers with later matching paneled spine with raised
+and blind tooled leather covers with later matching

-bands and new gilt label.
+paneled spine with raised bands and new gilt label.
 Covers worn.
+Library stamps on reverse side

-page.
-General browning of leaves with
+of frontis. and title page.
+General browning of leaves with offsetting

-offsetting from plates.
-Pencil mark is
+from plates.
+Pencil mark is on reverse

-on reverse of one plate.
-22 full page
+of one plate.
+22 full page plates

-plates include some from the recently published Haydock Bible plus 2 full page
+include some from the recently published Haydock Bible plus 2 full page

 maps.
 3 plates with trimmed margins.
 Includes an abundance of supplementary